esl/MongooseIM/doc/Advanced-configuration.md

     * **Syntax:** `{shaper, AtomName, {maxrate, BytesPerSecond}}`

 * **max_fsm_queue** (local)
     * **Description:** When enabled, will terminate certain processes (e.g. client handlers) that exceed message limit, to prevent resource exhaustion.
-This option is set for all the listeners but can be overridden for particular `ejabberd_s2s` or `ejabberd_service` listeners in their configurations. **Use with caution!**
+                       This option is set for C2S, outgoing S2S and component connections and can be overridden for particular `ejabberd_s2s` or `ejabberd_service` listeners in their configurations.
+                       **Use with caution!**
     * **Syntax:** `{max_fsm_queue, MaxFsmQueueLength}`

 ### Access control lists